Guide to probate

 How long it'll take to come through depends on the circumstances.
 As a rough guide, it can be anything from a week to several months if the insurance company feels it needs to investigate further.

+Is the life insurance policy in trust?
 If you write a life insurance policy in trust, the proceeds from the policy can be paid directly to the beneficiaries rather than to your legal estate, and therefore won't be taken into account when inheritance tax (IHT) is calculated.

-This is because a trust works in a similar way to an ISA wrapper – it wraps itself around whatever you have in it (eg, a life insurance policy) and protects it from the taxman, meaning they can't take any tax from money you have in there, or make the money count towards your IHT allowance.
+This is because a trust works in a similar way to an ISA wrapper – it wraps itself around whatever you have in it (for example, a life insurance policy) and protects it from the taxman, meaning they can't take any tax from money you have in there, or make the money count towards your IHT allowance.
 It also means it's likely the money will be available sooner than if you had to go through probate to get it.
 For help with the claims process, see the Association of British Insurers.

 - Money held in financial institutions.